Songblabla/data-science-bootcamp/README.md

 # data-science-bootcamp
-My data portfolio for data analyst role
+My data portfolio for data analyst/data scientist role

 ## what did I learn from this bootcamp